caderek/arrows/packages/worker/README.md

 - errors inside workers are automatically caught and passed as rejected promises.

 The library has **built-in type definitions**, which provide an excellent IDE support.

+The library works with:

+- Node 10 LTS or higher - with `--experimental-worker` flag,
+- Node 12 LTS or higher - out of the box

 ## Quick example